Multiplicative magic cubes

 7th-order multiplicative magic cubes

-Keeping magic plane diagonals, I have constructed two cubes with 3 magic triagonals (now, only one triagonal is bad!) with the cost to use bigger characteristics:
+Keeping magic plane diagonals, I have constructed -still in January 2006- two cubes with 3 magic triagonals (now, only one triagonal is bad!) with the cost of using bigger characteristics:

 and finally succeeded in constructing perfect magic cubes with 4 magic triagonals, but with again bigger characteristics.
-The cost to get the 4th triagonal is very expensive!
+To get the 4th triagonal is very expensive!

 8th to 11th-order multiplicative magic cubes